linode/docs/docs/guides/development/nodejs/how-to-use-yarn/index.md

 }
 {{< /output >}}

-Finally, if you are trying to install dependencies for an existing project, with its own `package.json`, just run the following command in the base directory:
+Finally, if you are trying to install dependencies for an existing project, with its own `package.json`, run the following command in the base directory:

     yarn install

 ### How to Remove a Package with Yarn

 You can uninstall a Yarn package with the `remove` command.
+Replace the example package with your own package's name.

     yarn remove tailwindcss

-As with the `add` command, Yarn here also updates the `package.json` to reflect the removed package.
+As with the `add` command, Yarn updates the `package.json` to reflect the removed package.

 {{< output >}}
 {